Why Choose PLS?

 Hear from our students

-The backbone of our curriculum is the six “Great Books'' Seminars, typically taken in successive semesters, that begin in ancient Greece and end in mid-twentieth-century America.
+The backbone of our curriculum are the six “Great Books'' Seminars, typically taken in successive semesters, that begin in ancient Greece and end in mid-twentieth-century America.
 In these small, discussion-based classes, we are guided by classic texts from nearly every field of study in a consideration of the most enduring questions of human life.
 Faculty in these seminars act simply as more experienced readers; it is the texts themselves that are the teachers, and students are expected to set the agenda for the conversation.
 The seminars will teach you how to read closely and to struggle with often complex and sometimes troubling ideas.
 You will also learn how to argue passionately, yet civilly, about the most consequential matters in the history of human thought -- love, death, war, justice, identity, society, nature, truth, goodness, and beauty.
 The word “seminar” means seedbed; in the seminar the seeds of future reading and reflection are sown.

 The Seminars are complemented by thirteen required disciplinary Tutorials led by distinguished research faculty who take students deeper into the primary subjects of the liberal arts.
 These include: a three-course sequence in philosophy, a three-course sequence in the natural and social sciences, a two-course sequence in theology, a two-course sequence in literature, a course in political theory, a course in intellectual and cultural history, and a course in music and aesthetics.
 Like the Seminars, these classes are primarily discussion-driven, but with more expert guidance from the professor.
 In these courses you will gain competence in the core disciplines of the liberal arts.
 You will learn to write clearly, cogently, and compellingly, following the methods proper to these disciplines, and you will continue to pursue the enduring questions raised in the Seminars with increased depth and sophistication.
 In the Tutorials, the seeds sown in Seminar may begin to sprout, if only to bear fruit much later in the Program and beyond.